-How to troubleshoot issues with adding Agent to Management Server in on-premise installation.
+How to troubleshoot issues with adding Agent to Management Server in on-premises installation.

 Make sure that you have followed steps described in User’s Guide correctly: see product documentation.